 It’s 2022, and we have tons of cloud photo storage platforms available where you can save your photos and access them from anywhere in the world.
-However, today we will focus on Flickr and Shutterfly, which are two of the most popular cloud photo storage platforms.
-We will compare them head-to-head in different categories and will tell you which one is better.
+However, today, we will focus on Flickr and Shutterfly, which are two of the most popular cloud photo storage platforms.
+We will compare them head-to-head in different categories and will show you which one is better.
 Let’s get started.

 Flickr vs Shutterfly: Introduction